 "You're insufferable."
 I pushed my way back out of the bench and grabbed my things from the floor.

 "No Lil, why?"

 "You're looking a little bit thinner, lately is all."
 I swallowed deeply, assuming more side effects were coming into play.
 I glared at her a little longer than necessary to make my point.
 Grabbing another muffin, I headed out quickly.
 Now I know why they were having their little heart-to-heart before I came.
 I never knew I was such a hot topic of conversation.
 Slinging my bag diagonally across my shoulder, I tied up my pretty, Hestia-fied hair up into a ponytail.
 I guess I should eat a bit more, but my stomach was always feeling full.
-Taking my hand down from my head, I noticed a sizeable chunk of hair came with it, too.
-Great, my hair really can't afford to get any thinner.
 Placing my books down in D.A.D.A, I took out my wand and weighed it gently in my hand.
 It felt the same, but it really didn't.
 It was like being detached from a bigger part of myself.
 The door opened and I threw my wand into my bag quickly.

 "Hey, Lily!
 I thought you'd never show."
 She looked around slowly.

 "We don't have class for another ten minutes, Doe."
 I tried to talk, but she raised her hand to silence me.
 "I know why you're so thin now."
 I wanted to smack myself.
 How could I already have let the secret slip?
 Wait a second, I never told anyone.
 I cleared my face and put on what was hopefully a blank expression.

 "We all know you and Sirius can't possibly be over each other, and Emmeline is very tiny.
 But you shouldn't want to look like her, the little tramp."